katjes733/weather-mcp-server/README.md

 ## Usage

+Here are some hints on how to interact with Claude and this MCP Server.

-1. You can start by simply asking Claude to add two numbers: `add 2 and 3`, which outputs the corresponding result.
+1. You may start by simply asking Claude to get the current weather for your zip code: e.g. `current weather for 90210`, which outputs the corresponding result.
+You may observe that Claude uses multiple tools sequentially, dynamically and independently to provide the desired result.
-2. You can also ask Claude to add two numbers: `add numbers`.
-This will trigger a follow-up request to provide the two numbers.
+2. You may also ask Claude to for the forecast for the any of the next days: `what's the weather this weekend?`.
+This will trigger a follow-up request (unless there is a previous zip code in the context from a previous question) to provide the desired zip code.
 Once provided, the response will contain the corresponding result.
+   1. Notice how Claude automatically reuses the result from previous tool calls, if applicable, to answer this question.

 ## Development